 Tournament competition is often limited to full-time undergraduate students.

 Like the L&S Honors Program itself, you will find that Wisconsin Speech and Debate is a community of many of UW-Madison’s most talented and engaged students.
-Last year, two of our members were elected to the Associated Students of Madison.
+For example:

 What experience do I need?
 May I participate if English is not my first language?

 We welcome all levels of spoken English.
 As a UW–Madison student, your English language skills are sufficient to participate.
-We have many members from countries in which English is not an official language, including China, Denmark, United Arab Emirates, and Vietnam.
+We have had many members from countries in which English is not an official language, including China, Denmark, United Arab Emirates, and Vietnam.
 Participating in Speech and Debate can improve your ability to speak English and to understand spoken English.